 Test conditions

-The tests shall be carried out according to the standard EN 50564:2011 or equivalent, the sampling method, see 5.3.2.

-According to the standard EN 50564:2011; 4.2 Test room: The tests shall be carried out in a room that has an air speed close to the product under test of ≤0,5 m/s.
-The ambient temperature shall be maintained at (23 ± 5) °C throughout the test.
+According to the standard EN 50564:2011; 4.2 Test room, or equivalent, the tests shall be carried out in a room that has an air speed close to the product under test of ≤0,5 m/s.

+The ambient temperature shall be maintained at (23 ± 2) °C throughout the test..

 The power measurement device shall be calibrated with traceability document, i.e. a document which describes the method of calibration which shows that the measuring device is calibrated according to prevailing standards and that the calibration can be traced.

-Other conditions

 During the tests the temperature of incoming water shall be 15 degrees.

-Other conditions regarding the dialysis phase
+Other test conditions regarding the dialysis phase

 The operating conditions during measurement of energy performance of the haemodialysis equipment in the dialysis phase shall be according to the standard IEC 60601-2-16:2008 or equivalent: